-The most important job of a guide dog is to faithfully lead their “Partner” past the obstacles of daily life, but in reality they do so much more!
-These amazing animals transform the lives of our blind and low-vision clients by providing independence, companionship, self-confidence, and love.
+The most important job of a guide dog is to faithfully lead their “Partner” past the obstacles of daily life, but in reality, they do so much more!
+These fantastic animals transform the lives of our blind and low-vision clients by providing independence, companionship, self-confidence, and love.
 Many of us have experienced the special love that a pet, especially a dog, brings to our lives.
-But the complex, close bond that develops between a visually impaired person and their guide dog is truly miraculous – a unique partnership of affection, trust, and cooperation.
+But the complex, close bond between a visually impaired person and their guide dog is genuinely miraculous – a unique partnership of affection, trust, and cooperation.
 A guide dog is both a best friend – and a vital necessity.

-Since 1991, the Israel Guide Dog Center has been creating these life-changing relationships with the help of an extraordinary network of staff, trainers, puppy raisers, volunteers and donors.
-Literally thousands of people from around the world have joined with us to create miracles for blind Israelis.
+Since 1991, the Israel Guide Dog Center has been creating these life-changing relationships with the help of a great network of staff, trainers, puppy raisers, volunteers and donors.
+Thousands of people worldwide have joined us to create miracles for blind Israelis.

-We are the only guide dog training facility in Israel that has been accredited by the International Federation of Guide Dog Schools.
-We use only positive reinforcement to train our dogs – making them happier, more responsive, and effective guides.
+We are the only guide dog training facility in Israel accredited by the International Federation of Guide Dog Schools.
+We use only positive reinforcement to train our dogs – making them happier, more responsive, and more practical guides.

 Leading the Way in Helping the Blind

-Partnering with a guide dog enables a person who is blind to have far more freedom of movement and independence than they would using a white cane or depending on family members or friends.
-Guide dogs not only lead their “Partners” effectively and safely from one place to another, but provide love and companionship.
-Our clients also report their guides serve as “social magnets,” helping them meet new people and remain socially connected.
+Partnering with a guide dog enables a person who is blind to have far more freedom of movement and independence than they would use a white cane or depend on family members or friends.
+Guide dogs not only lead their “Partners” effectively and safely from one place to another but provide love and companionship.
+Our clients also report their guides to serve as “social magnets,” helping them meet new people and remain socially connected.
 And, in Israel’s challenging traffic and security conditions, a guide dog is vital to the safety of a person who is blind.

 Breeding Our Top Dogs

-We carefully screen our dogs to find the best behavioral traits and genetic matches to create long-lasting partnerships.
-Each litter is specifically bred for size, speed and temperament, to meet the individual needs of our clients.
-We mainly use Labradors, Golden Retrievers and Crosses between the two, but have examined the use of other breeds as well.
+We carefully screen our dogs to find the best behavioural traits and genetic matches to create long-lasting partnerships.
+Each litter is bred explicitly for size, speed and temperament to meet the individual needs of our clients.
+We mainly use Labradors, Golden Retrievers and Crosses between two but have also examined the use of other breeds.

 Puppy Kindergarten: The First Eight Weeks

 The puppies remain with us for eight weeks until weaned from their mothers.
-While with us they attend puppy Kindergarten, where we expose them to a variety of experiences, sounds, and textures.
-We also introduce them to cats and other animals so they will be less curious and hopefully won’t want to chase them later on.
+While with us, they attend puppy Kindergarten, where we expose them to various experiences, sounds, and textures.
+We also introduce them to cats and other animals so they will be less curious and hopefully won’t want to chase them later.

 Volunteers: Our Puppy Academy

 Puppy raising is our most popular volunteer program.
-The majority of our puppy raisers are university students on-campus, and they take the puppies everywhere, even to class!
-They use praise and positive reinforcement to teach the puppies left from right, and right from wrong – and guide dog basics, such as to always walk on the left, on a short leash, and never take food from anyone other than their master.
-Our puppy managers visit each puppy once a month to evaluate them, offer guidance, and give volunteers new instructions.
+Most of our puppy raisers are university students on campus, and they take the puppies everywhere, even to class!
+They use praise and positive reinforcement to teach the puppies left from right and right from wrong – and guide dog basics, such as to always walk on the left, on a short leash, and never take food from anyone other than their master.
+Our puppy managers visit each puppy monthly to evaluate them, offer guidance, and give volunteers new instructions.
 The volunteers raise the puppies with lots of love and affection – preparing them to bond with their future partners.

 Evaluation: Choosing Our Dogs' Careers

 At 12–14 months, the puppies return to our center for evaluation.
-About half of the dogs will meet our very exacting standards for behavior and temperament, and move on to advanced Guide Dog training.
-Dogs that are not selected, “change careers” and are placed in our Service Companion Program.
+About half of the dogs will meet our exacting standards for behaviour and temperament and move on to advanced Guide Dog training.
+Dogs that are not selected “change careers” and are placed in our Service Companion Program.

 Formal harness training can take from four to six months.
-During this time dogs are taught many important skills, but the three most important are: “Intelligent Disobedience,” or to disobey a command that will place their partner in jeopardy, how to judge the height and width of their partner when walking near obstacles, and they learn to solve problems.
-We use the “Clicker Method” of training which utilizes positive reinforcement to teach desired behaviors.
-Our puppies are born, raised and trained in Israel so they become familiar with the special challenges they will face as guides in Israel – including security barriers and sirens.
+During this time, dogs are taught many essential skills.
+Still, the three most important are: “Intelligent Disobedience,” or disobeying a command that will place their partner in jeopardy, how to judge the height and width of their partner when walking near obstacles, and they learn to solve problems.
+We use the “Clicker Method” of training which utilizes positive reinforcement to teach desired behaviours.
+Our puppies are born, raised and trained in Israel, so they become familiar with the unique challenges they will face as guides in Israel – including security barriers and sirens.